rangertaha/urlinsane/README.md

 ## Research

-I’m interested in exploring the use of Large Language Models (LLMs) to replace our individual natural language processing (NLP) algorithms and to automatically generate language datasets.
+- [LLM](https://en.wikipedia.org/wiki/Large_language_model): I’m interested in exploring the use of Large Language Models (LLMs) to replace our individual natural language processing (NLP) algorithms and to automatically generate language datasets.
+- I’d like to explore ways to reduce the program’s size, which is currently 11MB.
+Reusing existing datasets from the operating system, such as the MaxMind GeoIP database, TLD suffix lists, LLMs, and vector databases, could help minimize storage requirements.
+- I’d like to explore restructuring the information-gathering functions using a DAG execution pattern with dependencies, rather than chaining plugins in a linear pipeline.
+This approach, similar to how Terraform handles plugin execution, would enable more flexible and efficient processing of interdependent tasks.

+- I’d like to explore adding an analysis plugin that compares data between two domains and can be run as a separate CLI command.

 ###  Other Tools